boquila/boquilahub/README.md

 ![readme](readme.jpg)

-## AIs
+## AIs and binaries

 Go to [boquila.org/hub](https://boquila.org/hub), download the models you want to use and just put them in your models folder, that's it.
+The compiled binaries are also there.

 You can load any [.bq model](https://github.com/boquila/.bq).
 Right now, only for object detection.
 But in the future we will expand the format.